 Other Professional Activities

 She is one of the editors of Cultural and Social History.
 She is also North American Editor for History Compass.
-She also serves on the editorial collective of Gender and History.
+She serves on the editorial collective of Gender and History.
 She has co-organized several conferences and workshops, most recently (with Pekka Hämäläinen of Oxford University) “Crossing and Connecting: New Perspectives on Borderlands and Indigenous Histories,” Robinson College, Cambridge University (2013).
+She is currently co-organizing a conference, with Sara McDougall of John Jay College, on "Marriage's Global Past, 900-1900" which will be held in Cambridge in the spring of 2016 and will form the basis for a co-edited special issue of Gender and History.
 She is a Fellow of the Royal Historical Society.

 - Beyond One Man and One Woman: A History of Early American Polygamy (in progress)

 - Atlantic Families: Lives and Letters in the Later Eighteenth Century (Oxford University Press, 2008, Paperback, 2010).
 Winner, Women’s History Network Prize.

 Articles and Chapters (Selected)

 - "Re-Centering Indian Women in the American Revolution" in Susan Sleeper-Smith, et al, eds.
 Why You Can't Teach American History without Indians (forthcoming, University of North Carolina Press, 2015)